fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 After your brand is registered with TCR and the Teams admin center shows that your brand's status is **Approved**, proceed with the campaign registration.

-The 10DLC (10-digit long code) registration process involves validating your **Campaign**,or organization's objective, for accessing the 10DLC network.
+The 10DLC (10-digit long code) registration process involves validating your **Campaign**, or organization's objective, for accessing the 10DLC network.
 To get your campaign approved, you must submit details to TCR via the Teams admin center.

 Examples of details that TCR may require, based on [your Brand](sms-setup-brand.md):